 This Easy Rosemary Garlic Focaccia Recipe is perfect for beginner bakers!
-The ingredients are pantry staples that you will most likely already have on hand, you can add toppings to suit your taste, and it only has 5 main steps – the hardest part is waiting for the dough to rise.
+The hardest part is waiting for the dough to rise.
+The ingredients are pantry staples, and you can easily customize the toppings.

 Is there anything that beats the smell of freshly baked bread at home?
 The answer is no. There is not.

-There’s just something about fresh bread that instantly lifts the soul, and you know you’re going to have a great meal.
+There’s just something about fresh bread that instantly lifts the soul, and you know you’ll have a great meal.

-Focaccia bread, in particular, is one of my absolute favorites.
+Focaccia bread, in particular, is one of my absolute favourites.
 Especially this Focaccia Recipe.
 Why?

 - It’s easy!
 It’s one of the more fail-proof bread recipes I’ve tried – perfect for beginners.

 - You can make it your own!
-Add your favorite toppings – I’ll list some of mine below!
+Add your favourite toppings – I’ll list some of mine below!

 What exactly is Focaccia?